 Telephone Courtesy

+outline

+1. Never regard the telephone as a mere mechanical device

+2. Do not use the word, ‘Hello’

+3. Have a pencil and paper ready always.

+4. Use only the most courteous words and phrases and only the most pleasing and inflective voice.

+5. Study the best words, phrases and descriptions

+6. Give special regard for your tone, voice, and degree of loudness

+7. End your sentences with rising, not falling inflections

+8. Make sure that your language is pleasing, refined, intelligent, appropriate and adequate

+9. Keep your sentences short; your ideas clear, direct, practical, to the point

+10. Be sure the common courtesies are always used like

+11. “Phone as you would like to be phoned to”

+12. Be quickly ready to apologize

+13. Get a smile into your voice

+14. Try to keep clear of nervous tenseness in your voice

+15. Be always extra appreciative

+16. Resist every temptation to become drawn into an argument, dispute or contradiction

 Introduction

 I want to talk a little bit about “courtesy”.
 Very specifically about one kind of courtesy: telephone courtesy.
-Telephones, I have found in Ukraine; but telephone courtesy I have not yet discovered.
-You dial somebody, and you hear, “Allo!
+Telephones, I have found; but telephone courtesy I have seldom discovered.
+You call somebody, and you hear, “Allo!
 Allo!
 Yes!
 Yes!
 I am not listening!”
-And then hang up.
+And then click off .
 I think that maybe there is a better way of doing it.

-Sometime ago I gave this lecture to a group like yourselves, and three weeks later I visited the home of a CBLT Center director and I thought, “What is that beside the telephone?
+Sometime ago I gave this lecture to a group like yourselves, and three weeks later I visited the home of a leader and I thought, “What is that beside his phone ?
 A lecture on telephone courtesy!”
 It was right there beside the telephone.
 I was very pleased.
 I felt good.

 There are some things that you need to know about the telephone.
 You must be especially watchful about telephone manners, because a telephone conversation is limited to three things: Words, voice, and manners.
 Telephone personality and courtesy must be carried through these three channels.
 The physical presence is absent, so the personality and courtesy must be highly concentrated in those three channels.
 I will give you a list of items which will help you develop telephone courtesy and manners: